-What separates the great spreadsheets from the other ones, is documentation!
+What separates the great spreadsheets from the rest, is documentation!
 This will help future users of the spreadsheets to really understand your work.
-Even when the future user is you.
-Your spreadsheet should contain a ‘Documentation’ sheet as first, or last worksheet.
-Explain the future reader what the spreadsheet is for, where you obtained the data and where the results may be used.
+This is even true when you are the future user.
+Your spreadsheet should contain a ‘Documentation’ sheet as the first, or last worksheet.
+Use this sheet to explain to the future reader what the spreadsheet is for, where you obtained the data and where the results may end up being used.

-As your spreadsheet grows larger, adding a worksheet dedicated to documentation, including a table of contents is not a luxury.
-It will increase the comprehensibility and transparency of the spreadsheet a lot.
-And did you know you can change the color of the tab by right clicking on it?
+As your spreadsheet grows larger, adding a worksheet dedicated to documentation, including a table of contents, is not a luxury.
+It will significantly increase the comprehensibility and transparency of the spreadsheet.
+Did you know you can change the color of the tab by right clicking on it?
 Color-coded tabs allow you to categorize your sheets.
-The color-codes can reappear in the table of contents and the categories can be explained in the documentation sheet.
+The color-codes can be used in the table of contents and the categories can be explained in the documentation sheet.

-When a spreadsheet is used and edited by a lot of people, it is worth creating a ‘Changes’ worksheet too.
-In this sheet you track all the changed formulas, and who changed them and why.
+When a spreadsheet is used and edited by a lot of people, it is worth also creating a ‘Changes’ worksheet.
+In this sheet you track all the changed formulas, who changed them and why.

-A more sophisticated, but useful addition to the documentation is a flow chart that explains the dynamics of the spreadsheet.
-Which worksheets are related and what external sources are being used as input?
+A more sophisticated and useful addition to the documentation can be a flow chart that explains the dynamics of the spreadsheet.
+A flowchart shows which worksheets are related to each other and which external sources are being used.
 With PerfectXL you can create a flow chart in less than a minute.
-Creating a flow chart can also help you to understand the quality your spreadsheet at the same time.
-Did you make a clear flow or a spaghetti spreadsheet?
+Creating a flowchart can also help you to understand the quality your spreadsheet.
+Did you make a spreadsheet with a clear, coherent flow or a spaghetti spreadsheet?

 The image shows the visualization of a spreadsheet in PerfectXL.
 Read more about the spreadsheet visualization feature.